 The Master Teacher Institute (MTI) in Holocaust Education is a dynamic advanced training program to develop expert teachers in Holocaust studies who will serve as resource providers in their schools, districts, and communities.
 The MTI engages teachers in a wide-ranging study of the history of the Holocaust and its remembrance and addresses the complex methodological issues involved in teaching about this subject.

-The MTI is open to middle and high school educators teaching in New Jersey.
+The MTI is open to middle and high school educators who are currently teaching.
 Applicants must have a minimum of three years teaching experience and at least one year of involvement with Holocaust/genocide education.

 Master Teacher Institute in Holocaust Education

 Refugees During the Nazi Era

 Thursdays, Sept.
 26, Oct.
 3, 10, 17, 24

 Educational Materials, Professional Development Credits and Lunch provided.

 Debórah Dwork, Rose Professor of Holocaust History and Founding Director of the Strassler Center for Holocaust and Genocide Studies at Clark University, is a pioneer in the recording and study of survivor testimonies.
 Bildner Visiting Scholar, Bildner Center Fall 2019.

 There is no fee to participate in these MTI programs.

 - Teach Holocaust literature